-A review of psychological and economic research on departures from perfect rationality, self-interest and other classical assumptions of economics.
-The implications of these new findings for classical economics will be explored.
+A review of psychological and economic research on departures from perfect rationality, self-interest, and other classical assumptions of economics.
+The implications of these new findings for classical economics are explored.

-Prerequisite: PSY 1 and ECON 1.
+Prerequisite: PSY 001 and ECON 001.

 SCS 145: Second Language Learning and Bilingualism [4]